University of New Orleans Panhellenic Association Recruitment Rules

 email.
 High school students and potential UNO students are included in this group.
 All sorority women are required to set all social media to private by the beginning of Pre-Recruitment Silence.
-By this date all sorority women, other than New Student Orientation Leaders and Coordinators, Krewe Leaders, Resident Assistants, Student
+By this date all sorority women including New Student Orientation Leaders and Coordinators, Krewe Leaders, Resident Assistants, Student